Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: The bounds for graphs with fixed degree sequence

 \end{proof}

-We say that a face $f$ together with one marked dart $d\in f$ such that $R^{-1}(d)\in f$ is a \emph{rooted face} and $d$ is called its \emph{root}.
-Let $g_k$ denote the \phantomsection number of rooted faces $f$ of unique length $k$ such that $f \in \Phi_R$.
+Recall, that all darts $d \in f$ are ``outgoing''; that is, when we follow the boundary of~$f$, we next apply $L$ to get to a different vertex and then~$R$.
+Let $L(f)$ be the set $\{L(d) : d \in f\}$ be the corresponding set of ``incoming'' darts of~$f$.
+Note that $f \cap L(f)$ is empty if $f$ visits each edge at most once.
+We say that a face $f$ together with one marked dart $d\in f$ is a \emph{rooted face} and $d$ is called its \emph{root}.
+Let $g_k$ denote the \phantomsection number of rooted faces $f$ of unique length $k$ such that $f \in \Phi$.
 We will calculate $g_k$ then use the following simple relation between \hyperref[def:hk]{$h_k$} and $g_k$: